JuDFTteam/masci-tools/studentproject18w/README.md

 ### Usage

 Desktop based front end GUI is easy to use.
 By just running the .exe file provided will open the software with the packages involved to run the software.
 There are three tabs/windows in the software.
-In the first tab, input data from the external files are chosen.
+In the first tab, absolute paths to the input data files must be entered in this order: HDF and (optional) DOS file for spin '0' and '1'.

 Controls for all plots: